 The equipment and systems of the helicopter have been modified to suit naval operations.

-The helicopter is also integrated with an air-conditioning system for conducting missions in the humid marine atmosphere.
+The helicopter is also integrated with an air-conditioning system for conducting missions in humid marine atmospheres.

 Sensors / radars